dlwicksell/nodem/README.md

 Nodem supports two different character encodings, UTF-8 and M. It defaults to UTF-8 mode.
 M mode is similar to ASCII, except that it utilizes all 8 bits in a byte, and it collates slightly differently.
-Instead of collation based only on the character codes themselves, it sorts numbers before everything else.
+Instead of collation based only on the character codes themselves, it sorts numbers before everything else (except for the empty string).
 The character encoding you set in Nodem is decoupled from the underlying character encoding you have set up for the YottaDB (or GT.M) environment it is running in.
 So it is possible to work with UTF-8 encoded data in the database, while in Nodem, even if you haven't set up YottaDB (or GT.M) to work with UTF-8 directly.
 You can set it to UTF-8 mode directly by passing `utf-8` or `utf8`, case insensitively, to the `charset` property.
 If you'd rather work with an older byte-encoding scheme, that stores all characters in a single byte, you can set charset to either `m`, `ascii`, or `binary`, case insensitively.
 One thing to keep in mind when you do so, is that Node.js internally stores data in UTF-16, but interprets data in UTF-8 in most cases.
 You can control this through the process stream encoding methods inside of your Node.js code.
 Call those methods to change the encoding to `binary` or `ascii`, and it will interpret your data as a byte encoding, using the character glyphs in your current locale, e.g.

 ```javascript
 > process.stdin.setEncoding('binary');